Digambarkamble/Insurance-Analytics-End-to-End-Project./README.md

-# Insurance-Analytics-End-to-End-Project.
+# Insurance-Analytics-End-to-End-Data Analyst Project

 The Insurance Analytics project is an end-to-end solution that helps an insurance company track performance and improve decision-making by unifying data across key business functions.
-# Insurance Analytics | End-to-End Data Analyst Project

-## Project Description

 ## Business Problem
 The insurance company wanted a centralised dashbord to